canonical/ubuntu-pro-docs/services-overview.rst

 If you need to harden Ubuntu systems running either 16.04 LTS or 18.04 LTS, you will need to use an older version of our tooling, the `CIS hardening tool <https://ubuntu.com/security/certifications/docs/16-18/cis>`_.
 The tool also has an audit function, enabling you to monitor the ongoing compliance of Ubuntu instances after hardening is complete.

-`How to enable the CIS hardening tool using the Ubuntu Pro client <https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/howtoguides/enable_cis/>`_
+:ref:`How to enable the CIS hardening tool using the Ubuntu Pro client <manage-cis>`